Types of anaesthesia

 Anaesthetic drugs are injected into a vein, or anaesthetic gases are given to you to breathe.
 These drugs stop the brain from responding to sensory messages travelling from nerves in the body.

 Anaesthetic unconsciousness is different from a natural sleep.
 You cannot be woken from an anaesthetic until the drugs are stopped and their effects wear off.

 While you are unconscious, the team in theatre look after you with great care.
 Your anaesthetist stays near to you all the time.

-Anaesthetic techniques are often combined.
+Anaesthetic techniques can often be used together.
 For example, a regional anaesthetic may be given for pain relief after an operation for which you have had a general anaesthetic.
 The general anaesthetic allows you to remain unconscious and remember nothing.